galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

   - "Why is contribution from the community so important?"
   - "How can I join in?"
 objectives:
-  - "Understand the value of Galaxy community development stories as examples of how things are done"
+  - "Understand Galaxy community development stories as examples of how things get done"
   - "Understand how different communities work together to make things happen"
-  - "Understand the importance of community development and contributor engagement to project sustainability"
+  - "Understand opportunities for engagement and contributing your skills"

 time_estimation:
 subtopic: anatomy